How to contact us:

 The bedroom tax is just one part of a massive attack on our rights to security and a decent standard of living.
 Our benefits, our public services and our homes are all under threat, whilst thousands are forced into low/unpaid work.

 The government would like to see us all blaming each other for these attacks on our security and quality of life.
 They tell us the cuts are necessary, that we need to keep the benefits bill down, that people claiming benefits are scroungers and that migrants are putting a strain on our services.
-All these things are lies designed to divide us and distract attention from the true agenda of syphoning more and more public money into the private sector.
+All these things are lies designed to divide us and distract attention from the true agenda of syphoning more and more public money into the private sector, whilst making it easier for the worst employers by using the threat of sanctions to force people into jobs with terrible pay and conditions.

 What can you do?